vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-EsxiAccountLockout.md

 ## Synopsis

-Updates ESXi account lockout policy.
+Updates the account lockout policy for all ESX hosts in a cluster.

 ## Syntax